gtuck/web3400-Course-Docs/projects/04/description.md

 // Step 6: Check if the query returned any rows.
 If not, display the message: "There are no articles in the database."
 // ex. if (!$articles) {...}

+// Step 7: If the 'is_published' control is clicked, toggle the status from 0 -> 1 for published or 1 -> 0 for unpublished

+// Step 8: If the 'is_featured' control is clicked, toggle the status from 0 -> 1 for featured or 1 -> 0 for unfeatured
 ?>
 ```